juchen/CoroutineDemo/README.md

             switchToFragment(fragName, "Get Name Fragment.")
         }
 ```

-It calls the lambda function with an argument of the type
+It takes a lambda function and returns as `String` as specified in the
-`Continuation<T>`, which is `Continuation<String>` in our case, because
+type parameter.
+The lambda function is given an argument of the type
-we are using `suspendCoroutine<String>`
+`Continuation<T>`, which is `Continuation<String>` in our case.

 In the lambda function, we save the argument `cont` somewhere safe, that
 is `contGetName`.
 And then, the `fragName` fragment is brought out.
+This
-Then, the coroutine suspends and returns to the message looper of the
+lambda function is run before suspension.
+Then, the coroutine suspends
-Main thread.
-(Again, this depends on the implementation of the
+and returns the control to the message loop of the Main thread.
-dispatcher.)
+(Again, this depends on the implementation of the dispatcher.)

 In the click listener of the "Next" button of the UI, the
 `doneGetName()` function is called.